 The family run business I work for (I am not a family member), has had a lot of management issues of co-workers of mine (also not family members).
 Their continuous lack of dedication, professionalism and desire for selling has led to a loss in profit.

-Join us at Entrepreneur magazine's Growth Conference, Dec.
-15 in Long Beach, Calif. for a day of fresh ideas, business mentoring and networking.
-Register here for exclusive pricing, available only for a limited time.Since career planning has taken a back seat these days to simply keeping a good job for many employees, you just have to deal with reality and realize you are working for a company with severe management issues that probably won't change due to the family nature of the company.
+Join us in a city near you at Entrepreneur’s Accelerate Your Business event series kicking off Feb 23.
+View cities and dates »Since career planning has taken a back seat these days to simply keeping a good job for many employees, you just have to deal with reality and realize you are working for a company with severe management issues that probably won't change due to the family nature of the company.

 The only way to really start to shift the culture (seeing as how you are an outsider in terms of the family relationship) is to start circulating books, CDs or DVDs to the "powers that be" that focus on creating a better, more streamlined business.
 Seminars and workshops are also good.

 In the meantime, you can listen, read and learn as well, and use your new-found knowledge to find a better business to work for.

 Generally, you'll need to hope for the best but be prepared for the worst.
 There's the old adage about "killing the messenger."
 At the end of the day, it is their family business--and resistance to change will be high.